JaredFern/Framework-Tax/README.md

-# On the Inefficiency of Efficiency Metrics for Machine Learning Inference

-This repo contains code for benchmarking common neural network models in NLP and Computer Vision across various deep learning frameworks and runtime environments (PyTorch, TorchScript).

-TODO

-- Refactor thop as a git submodule
-- Cleanup visualizations notebook
-- Remove old experiments
-- Refactor requirements.txt to minimal list of dependencies.
-- Add support for PyTorch Dynamo, TensorFlow 2, TF-Lite, Jax
+# The Framework Tax: Disparities Between Inference Efficiency in Research and Deployment (EMNLP 2023)

+Benchmarking code for evaluating inference latency of NLP models across hardware platforms and deep learning frameworks.